STKR2/My/README.md

 ## Heroku Deployment 💜

-<h3 align="center">Click The button below for deploy your bot to Heroku, Note: Set the app country to Europe (it will help to make the bot stable).</h3>
+<h3 align="center">Click The button below for deploy your bot to Heroku, Note: Set the app country to Europe (it will help to make the bot much faster and stable).</h3>
 <p align="center"><a href="https://heroku.com/deploy"><img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy to Heroku" target="_blank"/></a></p>

+📝 Remember to fork this repo first then you can deploy this repo, if not your deployment proccess will failed that because Heroku has blacklisted this repo !

 ## VPS Deployment 📡
 Get the best Quality of streaming performance by hosting it on VPS, here's the step's: